What Makes the Short Inca Trail Trek So Special?

 After the Short Inca Trail, what are the rules in Machu Picchu?

-Visitors must respect the protocols indicated on each tourist circuit.
+Visitors must comply with the protocols posted at each tourist circuit.

 Strictly prohibited!